astrotars/serify/README.md

 > **Note**: This package is still under heavy development and methods can change at any point in time.
 Use with caution.
 Contributors welcome.

 [Serify](https://www.npmjs.com/package/serify) is a wrapper around the [Twilio Verify](https://www.twilio.com/verify) [REST API](https://www.twilio.com/docs/verify/api).
-This lightweight and straightforward wrapper allows you to send and verify SMS codes with two easy to use methods – and it only has one dependency.
+This lightweight and straightforward wrapper allows you to send and verify SMS codes with two easy to use methods – and it only has two dependencies.
 Both methods use of async/await, making it easy to integrate into your existing codebase.

 ## Example